-There’s no doubt that dental implants can transform your teeth, confidence and self-esteem.
-However, the procedure isn’t simple, and there are many factors to consider before you invest in implants.
+There’s no doubt that dental implants can transform your teeth, confidence, and self-esteem.
+However, the procedure is neither simple nor cheap, and many factors must be considered before investing in implants.
 Is the procedure necessary?
 How would it improve your life?
 What about the long-term impact and any risks?
 Here’s everything you need to know.

 What Are Dental Implants?

 Dental implants are artificial (false) teeth that replace missing or damaged teeth and look and function like real ones.
 Implants are a long-term solution to dental problems as they are permanently attached to the jaw and can last for life with proper care, cleaning, and regular dental visits.
 They can replace a single tooth, several teeth, or even a full mouth.
 Dental implants have three parts: